2.11 Provisions and contingencies

 2.18 Revenue recognition

 The Company’s revenue majorly represents revenue from sale of garments.
-The Company sells garments through own stores and through business partners such as distributors, franchisees, large format stores and E-Commerce.
+The Company sells garments through own stores and to business partners such as distributors, franchisees, large format stores and E-Commerce.

 2.18.1 Sale of goods